palash3/CopyClipboard/README.md

   -Run Peer on a machine make note of its IP
         node clipboard_peer.js -p <PORT_NUMBER> -ip <IP_OF_PEER>

+You are free to decide the topology of the network.
+You could give back to back Ip's and make it a RING or give one Ip only to make it STAR configuration

 Note:
   -Make sure you keep the ports same across all the peers.